seymour race 1

 Surely in this day and age there is a qualified, professional drone operator who could follow the race from a reasonable height?
 Is this another of the “insurance” risks that race clubs face?
 Or is it a fear of “in play” Betfair traders?

 Even if it is not a drone is it possible to string some wires along the back straight and have some “spider cam” action.
-Keep the poles and remove the wires if this creates a hazard (struck by lightning!) at other times.
+Keep the poles and remove the wires if this creates a hazard (struck by lightening!) at other times.

 Another solution could be one of those aforementioned scaffolds erected, with camera person in place, along the back of the track, either inside or outside the track.